ntphuc0101/Intern_MUI_FAU_PR/README.md

 ### Result
 In this project, I implement different architectures of machine learning models such as Densenet, Pre-Trained Densnet Models on imageNet and pre-trained vgg16 models on imageNet successfully.
-The result of classification is really good since I get the accuracy- over 90 percentages
+The result of classification is really good since I get the accuracy- over 90 percentages.